Posted in Dental CrownsPosted on December, 18 2019 by G Marlin

 Beyond aesthetics, our crowns are made to last.
 Dr. Marlin ensures that the crowns match his exact specifications.
 We use special furnaces that are known for creating outstanding all ceramic and porcelain fused to metal or zirconia crowns.
 Before delivering the crowns to you, we meticulously check each one to ensure a precise fit.

 A testament to our work is that patients constantly say that their closest friends and family members cannot tell that they have a new crown.
 And with proper care, the crowns produced in our on-site lab have lasted for 35 years or more.

 Dr. Gerald Marlin is a leading specialist in implant, cosmetic, and restorative dentistry.
 One of the only prosthodontists with an on-site lab, Dr. Marlin has been voted “Top Dentist” by his peers for more than 20 years in a row in Washingtonian Magazine’s annual “Best Dentist” survey, and is considered the most experienced prosthodontist in the D.C. area.

 All dental crowns are not created equal.
 We maintain our own private dental lab to offer the precision and aesthetics that your smile deserves.
 We are one of the only prosthodontic practices with an in-house lab because we don’t believe in asking our patients to sacrifice time or quality.

-Call 202-244-2101 today to schedule your initial consultation at Prosthetic Dentistry of Washington D.C.
+Call 202-244-2101 today to schedule your initial consultation at Elite Prosthetic Dentistry.
 We serve patients from Washington D.C., Bethesda, Chevy Chase, Arlington, and nearby areas of Maryland and Virginia as well as those who travel to our practice from out-of-state or out-of-country.
 Downtown-area patients can easily reach us at the start or end of their workday thanks to our convenient location near the Friendship Heights Metro Station.